yrgohrm/hw2_project_help/README.md

 # Project Support

 NB!
 This is support material for the course "Hårdvarunära programmering 2" at Yrgo.
-It does not make much sens outside of that course.
+It does not make much sense outside of that course.